 Generative or evaluative research?

 So, broadly speaking we can say that generative research applies to the definition of a product or service whereas evaluative research applies to its refinement and improvement.
 The time to apply generative research is before you have committed to the experience design, whereas evaluative research is best used once the experience design has taken form.
 Generative research tends to be one-off and in-depth, whereas evaluative research should be applied regularly through the design, development and delivery of a product or service and can be light touch if required.

 Where we see people getting into difficulty is where due to a lack of understanding or budget constraints they attempt to combine both types of research.
 Evaluative research should be applied when you understand the problem you are trying to address and/or the experience you want to create and are striving to achieve the best implementation.
 Evaluative research will not help you to build the “right” product or service, but it will help you to ensure what you build is built “right”, or whether you are actually building the “right” thing.

-You should not be thinking in terms of Generative vs Evaluative research, as they are equally important in delivering the best possible products and service, but rather when to engage in each type of research.
+You should avoid thinking in terms of generative versus evaluative research, as they are equally important in delivering the best possible products and services, but rather when to engage in each type of research.
 It is also important to recognise that there are a number of research techniques and tools that are common to both types of research.
 Qualitative and quantitative research can be used for both research types, something we will address in a future post.